followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/040 Grouping/050 Expanding and Collapsing Groups.md

         }
 	  };

 Groups in a grid may appear expanded or collapsed initially.
-To specify this for all groups, use the **grouping** | [autoExpandAll](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#autoExpandAll) option.
+To specify this for all groups, use the **grouping**.[autoExpandAll](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#autoExpandAll) option.
 If you need to specify this setting for an individual column, use its [autoExpandGroup](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#autoExpandGroup) option.

     <!--JavaScript-->var dataGridOptions = {
         // ...